Blackfish by Amok©

 |TV series||Season 3 | Season 4 | Season 6|

-Ser Brynden Tully, also known as Brynden Blackfish or simply the Blackfish and Brynden the Blackfish, is a knight from House Tully.
-He is the younger brother of Lord Hoster Tully.
-He has served as the Knight of the Gate for House Arryn since Robert's Rebellion.
+Ser Brynden Tully, also known as Brynden Blackfish, Brynden the Blackfish, or simply the Blackfish, is a knight from House Tully.
+He is the younger brother of Hoster Tully, Lord Paramount of the Trident, and the uncle of Lady Catelyn Stark, Lady Lysa Arryn, and Ser Edmure Tully.
+The Blackfish has served as the Knight of the Gate for House Arryn since Robert's Rebellion.
 In the television adaptation Game of Thrones he is portrayed by Clive Russell.

 Appearance and Character